eheyne/user-management/tutorial.md

 });
 ```

 The `user-list` view is a little more involved.
-Start by copying the view to the new file and adding `module.exports = ` in place of `var Users`.
+Start by copying the view to a new file called `user-list.js` and putting it in the `views` sub-folder.
+Next modify the code by adding `module.exports = ` in place of `var Users`.
 But now it needs to be considered that the view uses the `users` collection.
 So the `user-list` view module needs to know about the `users` collection module.
 This is where the `require` statement comes in.
 We use the `require` statement to tell a module that it is using another module.
 The `require` statement takes an argument of the relative path to the module that it is requiring.
 Since the view is in the `views` folder and it needs to reference a collection in the `collections` folder, the argument will look like this `'../collections/collection-name'`.
 The below statement needs to be added to the top of the `user-list` view module.

 ```javascript
 var Users = require('../collections/users');